cheestudio/startup-blocks/README.md

 * **style.scss -** This is the SCSS that will compile to `style.css` that is used in both the frontend and backend Gutenberg Block Editor preview views
 * **script.js -** This file contains all the JS specific code for the individual block. *This file is optional*
-* You can create and add a 450px x 250px image named `preview.jpg` to the Block folder to automatically display a preview in the backend Gutenberg editor when hovering over the list of Blocks to add
+* You can create an optional 450 x 250 pixel image named `preview.jpg` add it to the Block folder to automatically display a preview in the backend Gutenberg editor when hovering over the list of Blocks to add (*recommended*)
 * Duplicate the `example-default` folder to create new Blocks.
-There are URL links in the `template.php` file that give provide examples for the proper syntax to use to register ACF fields in the `fields.php` file
+There are URL links in the `template.php` file that provide examples for the proper syntax to use to register ACF fields in the `fields.php` file
-* The GULP Workflow, if `BLOCK_MODE` is set to `TRUE`, will automatically compile all SCSS files it finds in these block directories
+* The GULP Workflow (if `BLOCK_MODE` is set to `TRUE`), will automatically compile all SCSS files it finds in these block directories

-*To disable ACF Blocks workflow:* Set `$acf_blocks` to `FALSE` in `/init/acf.php`.
+*To disable ACF Blocks workflow:* Set `$acf_blocks` to `FALSE` in `init/acf.php`.

 ### Connecting Fields to Blocks (if using ACF Builder)

-As stated above, this framework uses the folder/path name of the block and automatically connects the ACF Field Group to a Block by creating a `fields.php` inside the block folder.
+As stated above, this framework uses the folder/path name of the block to register and automatically connects the ACF Field Group to a Block by creating a `fields.php` inside the block folder.

 **This file will do a number of things:**